syuuzu/scrapbox/README.md

 ## Planned Features
 - Better README: this readme kinda sucks...
 - Site Mascot and Branding: every good project has a mascot!
-- Custom CSS support: theme the site to your hearts content.
 - UI Localization: I want to add language options.
 - IP Logging Setting: Admin option to enable IP logging of requests for moderation purposes.